meyertime/linux-all-the-things/docs/arch-lenovo720s.md

 To add a known host:

 - Easiest way is probably `ssh user@host.com`.
 If you choose `yes`, it will save the known host.
 Also doubles as a way to check that the connection will work.

+### Rename disk partitions

+Sometimes in Dolphin file manager, I need to go to the root of the file system.
+By default, this shows up as `Basic data partition` under `Devices` or some other generic name which is not very clear.
+I would rather it say something like `Root`.
+How do we change it?

+Well, it's actually using the partition name here, which is sometimes set to `Basic data partition`.
+You can change it with `fdisk`.
+As always, when working with disk partitions, be very careful, because you can completely wreck your system and lose data.

+1. `sudo fdisk /dev/nvme0n1`, or whatever device the partition you want to rename is on.
+    1. Inside `fdisk`, use the `x` command to enter the expert menu.
+    2. `p` to print the partition table.
+In expert mode, it will show additional information including the name of each partition.
+It's a bit hard to read unless the terminal window is really wide, however.
+In any case, find out which partition number you want to rename.
+    3. `n` to rename a partition.
+    4. Enter the number of the partition you wish to rename.
+    5. Enter the new name; for example, `Root`.
+    6. `p` again to verify the changes are correct.
+    7. `r` to return to the main menu.
+    8. `w` to write the partition table to disk and quit.
+2. Restart Dolphin or whichever file manager you use to see the changes.

 ## Later